sudesnac/diffparc-smk/README.md

     snakemake --profile cc-slurm

 Or, with [neuroglia-helpers](https://github.com/khanlab/neuroglia-helpers) can get a 1-GPU, 8-core, 32gb node and run locally there.
-First, get the node:
+First, get a node with a GPU (default 8-core, 32gb, 3 hour limit):

     regularInteractive -g